jeanpaulsio/notes/books/pragmatic_programmer/chapter_06-part2.md

 What's your tolerance for pain?

+- John: **Real-World Complications** You go to your boss or client and say, "This code works, but I need another week to refactor it."
+We can't print their reply.

 ### Tip 48 Design to Test

 > Start thinking about testing before you write a line of code